OraculoML/Alchemy/index.md

 **Bold** and _Italic_ and `Code` text

+You can use the [editor on GitHub](https://github.com/OraculoML/Alchemy/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/OraculoML/Alchemy/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.